microsoftgraph/msgraph-sdk-powershell/src/Search/v1.0/docs/Invoke-MgQuerySearch.md

       - `[QueryTemplate <String>]`: Provides a way to decorate the query string.
 Supports both KQL and query variables.
 Optional.
     - `[QueryAlterationOptions <IMicrosoftGraphSearchAlterationOptions>]`: searchAlterationOptions
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[EnableModification <Boolean?>]`: Indicates whether spelling modifications are enabled.
-If enabled, the user will get the search results for the corrected query in case of no results for the original query with typos.
+If enabled, the user gets the search results for the corrected query if there were no results for the original query with typos.
 The response will also include the spelling modification information in the queryAlterationResponse property.
 Optional.
       - `[EnableSuggestion <Boolean?>]`: Indicates whether spelling suggestions are enabled.
-If enabled, the user will get the search results for the original search query and suggestions for spelling correction in the queryAlterationResponse property of the response for the typos in the query.
+If enabled, the user gets the search results for the original search query and suggestions for spelling correction in the queryAlterationResponse property of the response for the typos in the query.
 Optional.
     - `[Region <String>]`: The geographic location for the search.
 Required for searches that use application permissions.
 For details, see Get the region value.
     - `[ResultTemplateOptions <IMicrosoftGraphResultTemplateOption>]`: resultTemplateOption
       - `[(Any) <Object>]`: This indicates any property can be added to this object.